hayatoito/icfp2020/README.md

    make interact
    ```

-   This runs `cargo cargo run --release --bin app interact` with some configutations.
+   This runs `cargo run --release --bin app interact` with some configutations.
    See [`Makefile`](./Makefile) for the detail.

 3. Open `http://localhost:9999/gamepad.html` in your browser.
 You should see the following galaxy map.